strapi/documentation/docusaurus/docs/user-docs/content-manager/configuring-view-of-content-type.md

 - Only first-level fields can be displayed (i.e. fields from the relation of a relation can't be displayed).
 - If the displayed field contains more than one value, not all its values will be displayed, but a counter indicating the number of values.
 You can hover this counter to see a tooltip indicating the first 10 values of the relational field.

-Note also that relational fields have a couple limitations when it comes to sorting options:

-- Sorting cannot be enabled for relational fields which display several fields.
-- Relational fields cannot be set as default sort.
+Note also that relational fields cannot be set as default sort.

 :::

 ## Configuring the edit view